lcgkm/azure-ad/Verified-ID.md

 * IdP is centralized
 * We could lose the identity and it is not portable

+IdP is central approach, do we really trust it?

 ## Reference

 [![Watch the video](https://img.youtube.com/vi/BxLSSH_EHjo/hqdefault.jpg)](https://www.youtube.com/embed/BxLSSH_EHjo)